-You may have seen Pope Francis’ Instagram debut and wondered how he does it: 326,000 likes on his first ever Instagram post!
-Unless you want to become the Pope, we at Photoslurp recommend you take another look at your company’s Instagram captions.
+You may have seen Pope Francis’ Instagram debut back in 2016 and wondered how he does it: 326,000 likes on his first ever Instagram post.
+Already hitting it home with the Instagram captions!

-Captions are often overlooked when composing a top-notch Instagram post.
-In a world of filters and hashtags, it can be all too easy to forget about that text plays an important role.
+Captions are often neglected when composing a top-notch Instagram post.
+In a world of filters and hashtags, it can be all too easy to forget that text plays an important role.
 We’ve said it before but it’s worth repeating: Text matters more than you might think on a social medium devoted to pictures.
-The Pope’s post above has a simple message that appeals to his target audience – using different languages means that he’s extending his reach into his audience base.
+The Pope’s post above has a simple message that really appeals to his target audience – using different languages means that he’s extending his reach into his audience base.
 It shows he knows who he’s talking to!

-With that said, we’ve collected 6 points for creating the perfect Instagram captions.
-How to make your captions stand out without clouding your message – you can find it all here.
+With that said, we’ve collected 6 tips for creating the perfect Instagram captions.
+Focusing on how to make your captions stand out without clouding your message – you can find it all here.
 Let’s get to it!

-Instagram captions point #1: Research your followers interests
+Instagram captions Tip #1: Research your followers’ interests

-A good rule of thumb for all Instagram work, make sure you do your homework and research your target market.
-Find users whose interests match yours and you’ll reap long-term rewards in increased user engagement.
-Hold off on creating your captions – and posts in general – until you’re sure what your target audience wants, however time-consuming it may seem.
+A must for every kind of marketing, including Instagram marketing, is to make sure you do your homework and research your target market.
+Find users whose interests match yours, and you’ll reap long-term rewards in increased user engagement.

-For example, if your business deals in fashion and wants to promote a specific line of exciting new tank-tops, don’t write captions which are:
+For example, if your business deals with fashion and wants to promote a specific line of exciting new tank-tops, don’t write captions which are:

 - Too broad – ‘Do you like fashion?’